maxshuty/maxshuty/README.md

 ![Hey there, I'm Max.
 I'm a Tinkerer, creator, and Dad joke teller.
 Accessibility matters.
 Checkout my work below...](https://github.com/maxshuty/maxshuty/blob/main/maxs-profile-animation.gif)

-## A person who chooses not to read is no different than someone who can't.
+# Accessibility is not a feature

 Software developer with full stack experience and a passion for creating **accessibile** UI's & a passion for frontend development using technologies like Vue/Vuex & React/Redux.
+I believe a person who chooses not to read is no different than someone who can't.

-Booleans are nice because if you are wrong then you're only off by a bit.
+Also... booleans are nice because if you are wrong then you're only off by a bit.

 ### Find me on the Web 🌎:
 - See what I've been up to lately on [LinkedIn](https://www.linkedin.com/in/maxposhusta)